The myths and facts about credit.

 - Your credit score determines whether you’ll get a mortgage, and—if you do qualify—what interest rate you’ll get.

-- You can pay your rent and utilities on time, and still have no score because those payments don’t get reported to the credit bureaus
+- You can pay your rent and utilities on time, and still have no score if those payments don’t get reported to the credit bureaus or if the credit scores your lender uses are not optimized to include those payments, even if they are reported.

 - Over 40% of landlords will check your credit, so it does affect your chance to rent a quality apartment.